AriFordsham/GHCWiki/problems-compiling-ghc.md

 to the configure options, otherwise I got a bunch of errors involving missing include files when compiling Linker.c.~~ actually, that didn't help.

+(Maybe problems 5-7 don't matter since I was trying to use cygwin, which I gave up on.)

 --Kirsten Chevalier